minnib578/CarND-TrafficSignClassifier/README.md

 [image7]: ./Image004.jpg "Traffic Sign 4"
 [image8]: ./Image005.jpg "Traffic Sign 5"
 [image9]: ./NN_Architecture.jpg "NN Architecture"

+## Introduction

+_**Note:** This project makes use of  [Udacity Traffic Sign Classifier Project Repository]( https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project) and [German Traffic Sign Dataset]( http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+The dataset can be found in the link above._

+---

+**Build a Traffic Sign Recognition Project**

+The goals / steps of this project are the following:
+* Load the data set
+* Explore, summarize and visualize the data set
+* Perform data augmentation
+* Design, train and test a model architecture
+* Use the model to make predictions on new images
+* Analyze the softmax probabilities of the new images
+* Summarize the results with a written report

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.